 3. The court of appeals' interpretation is not only inconsistent with statutory text; it would also undermine important policies advanced by Congress's felony conviction standard.
 Mandatory removal is an especially harsh sanction.
-That is especially true for lawful permanent residents like petitioner, who became a lawful permanent resident in 1990 and has established deep roots here.
-Nor are the consequences of a person's deportation felt by that person alone; they extend to persons like petitioner's family members, who, under the court of appeals' decision, must either leave the country or be separated from him.
+That is especially true for lawful permanent residents like petitioner, who came to this country when four years old and established deep roots here thereafter.
+Nor are the consequences of a person's deportation felt by that person alone; they extend to persons like petitioner's children, who, under the court of appeals' decision, must either leave the country or be separated from their father.
 The requirement of a recidivist conviction ensures that a prosecutor has made a considered judgment that the defendant's conduct warrants a charge and conviction that automatically gives rise to those severe consequences.
 Had Congress made a potential felony charge rather than an actual felony conviction the predicate for mandatory removal, that salutary protection against unwarranted removal would not exist.